 Who will not be affected by these reforms?

 For many companies there will be no change.
 Contractors, who are currently following the existing rules correctly will experience little impact.
 These changes also do not prevent people working through their own limited companies and will not affect the self-employed.

-On 22nd October, HMRC published a briefing document on the reform of off-payroll working rules to help clarify the changes.
-There are also a number of useful guidance notes and a “check employment status for tax” tool on the HMRC website.
+HMRC has published a number of useful guidance notes and a “check employment status for tax” tool on the HMRC website.